 Hairstyles for Long Thin Hair

 The side flip

 Create a deep side part using a tail comb.
 If you don’t have one, just use your fingers.
 You don’t have to create a perfect side part.
 Just flip all of your hair from one side to the other and voila!
 Say hello to thick and bouncy hair.

 If you have thin hair, your ultimate goal is texture, and this tousled look is all that and more.
 You can also create beach waves, which give your hair that much-needed oomph.
 They breathe life to your strands, and because the waves are all over the place, it looks like there’s a lot going on underneath all the mess even if there’s really none.

 Editor’s tip: Create long lasting beach waves by spritzing TONI&GUY Sea Salt Texturising Spray on your hair.

 That extra volume at the crown can make your hair look thicker than it actually is.
 A vintage retro ponytail is also a versatile, day-to-night hairstyle that you can wear at the office or at parties.

+Asteria hair or mermaid curls is another trendy hairstyle for thin hair.
 This is another way of curling your hair to add volume.
 But instead of using a regular curling iron, you use a crimper to create tighter, more uniform curls.
-With this curling technique, you can transform your thin hair from blah to beautiful!

 With these simple but gorgeous hairstyles for thin hair, you can bid flat and lifeless locks goodbye.
 This goes to show that with the right products and a couple of hairstyling know-how, you can solve any hair problem.